Khon Sawan district: History

 Khon Sawan is an ancient city, in the past named Mueang Ka Long.
-It was built in same era as Mueang Khorat by Phraya Khun Han, a cousin of the governor of Khorat.
+It was built in the same era as Mueang Khorat by Phraya Khun Han, a cousin of the governor of Khorat.

 Geography

 Neighboring districts are (from the north clockwise): Khok Pho Chai, Waeng Yai, and Waeng Noi of Khon Kaen province; Kaeng Sanam Nang of Nakhon Ratchasima province; and Mueang Chaiyaphum and Kaeng Khro of Chaiyaphum Province.

 Administration

 The district is divided into nine subdistricts (tambons).